OceanBhatnagar/Tachometer/README.md

 Welcome to the ESP32-Based Tachometer project repository!
 This project involves building a tachometer system to measure the RPM of a motor wheel using an IR sensor that detects a white strip on the wheel.
 The ESP32 microcontroller processes the data and displays the RPM on a 16x2 I2C LCD screen.
+It was developed as part of the (Team i5 – IoT and Embedded Systems) Intel OneAPI Student Club at USAR, GGSIPU.

 ## Components Used
 - **ESP32 Microcontroller**